johnath/beep/PERMISSIONS.md

     [root@host ~]# modprobe -r pcspkr; sleep 2; modprobe pcspkr
     [root@host ~]#

-Check that the device has the desired permissions with
+Check that the device has the desired permissions with `ls` and/or `getfacl` (`getfacl` only if you are using ACLs).

+A working non-ACL setup might look something like

+    [root@host ~]# ls -lH /dev/input/by-path/platform-pcspkr-event-spkr
+    crw-rw----+ 1 jane beep 13, 84 29.
+Dez 07:35 /dev/input/by-path/platform-pcspkr-event-spkr
+    [root@host ~]#

+and a working ACL setup might look something like

     [root@host ~]# ls -lH /dev/input/by-path/platform-pcspkr-event-spkr
     crw-rw----+ 1 root input 13, 84 29.
 Dez 07:35 /dev/input/by-path/platform-pcspkr-event-spkr